 Learn what a sump is, the pros and cons of using a sump and the various styles of sumps.
 There is also information for those of you Do-It-Yourselfers who like to make their own equipment whenever possible.

-Now we come to the first fork... in the road in choosing a filter.
-Selecting one of the options below will take you to the next step.
+Now we come to the first fork in the road in choosing a filter.
+You'll either choose a filter with a sump or one without a sump.

 Saltwater aquariums which include a sump can house the widest variety of equipment.
 Models for everything from pumps, to wet/dry filters, to protein skimmers, to heaters, to algae, live rock and denitrators which have been designed specifically for sumps can be found.

-If you have a basic idea of which types of filters you will using in your sump, you can get a feel for how much each filter will cost and what models will work for you by clicking on the links below.
+If you have a basic idea of which types of filters you will using in your sump, you can get a feel for how much each filter will cost and what models will work for you by reading reviews reading reviews and compare prices on in-sump protein skimmers, a build-your-own wet/dry filter, submersible heaters, and submersible pumps (powerheads).
+Many aquarists also include live rock, some of the beneficial macroalgaes or even mangrove plants in their sumps.

 Some equipment (pumps, skimmers, canister filters, UV filters) can be placed outside of the tank, connected to the tank with various hoses, pipes or overflows.